 Bank managers ensure that daily operations run smoothly, work to increase the bank’s performance, report to senior management on bank operations, and keep staff fully informed of any changes in strategy or policy.

 A bank manager resume sample should be one page only.
 It needs to have just five components:

 The header is the place at the top of the resume that lists the applicant’s name, occupation, address, phone number and email.
-Sometimes a LinkedIn URL is included, and/or a photo of the candidate.
+Sometimes a LinkedIn URL is included.
 The header needs to be attractively designed and laid out, setting a visual tone for the rest of the page.

 Choosing the best resume format for a bank manager

-The summary typically focuses on experience, education and skills, focusing on those that best qualify you for the position.
+The summary typically focuses on experience, education and skills, highlighting those that best qualify you for the position.
 Avoid cliches and use the most original and compelling language you can to build a winning case.